CM Elahi to dissolve Punjab Assembly after vote of confidence, says Imran Khan - ExBulletin

 CM Elahi to dissolve Punjab Assembly after vote of confidence, says Imran Khan

-Pakistan Tehreek-e-Insaf (PTI) President Imran Khan said on Sunday he was “confident” that Punjab Chief Minister Parvez Elahi would dissolve the provincial assembly after winning the vote of confidence.
+Former Prime Minister and President of Pakistan Tehreek-e-Insaf (PTI), Imran Khan, said he was “confident” that Punjab Chief Minister Parvez Elahi would dissolve the provincial assembly after winning the vote of confidence.

-Earlier this week, the Lahore High Court (LHC) reinstated Elahi as chief minister of the country’s largest province on the condition that he not dissolve the legislature but not prevent him from voting for confidence. .
+Earlier this week, the Lahore High Court (LHC) reinstated Elahi as chief minister of the country’s largest province on the condition that he not dissolve the legislature but prevent him from voting confidence .

-The court will resume hearing the case on January 11 and Imran Khan, speaking to senior journalists in the provincial capital today, said Parvez Elahi would put the vote of confidence ahead of him.
+Imran Khan told senior journalists in the provincial capital today that Parvez Elahi would take the vote of confidence before the court resumes hearing the case on January 11.

-Following the confidence vote, the PTI plans to dissolve not only the legislature in Punjab but also the Khyber Pakhtunkhwa, the ousted prime minister has said.
+The PTI intends to dissolve the Khyber Pakhtunkhwa and Punjab legislatures after the vote of confidence, according to the ousted prime minister.

-“When the two assemblies have been dissolved, then the [government] will be forced to hold general elections,” the ex-prime minister said, adding that if the polls are delayed even after the PTI’s decision, “it will not affect” the party.
+“When the two assemblies were dissolved, then the [government] will be forced to hold general elections,” the former prime minister said, adding that if the polls are delayed even after the PTI’s decision, “it will not affect” the party.

 Defending the delay in dissolving the assemblies, the PTI leader said the party needed to convince its allies before taking the major step.